1968 Democratic National Convention: Aftermath

 The Chicago Study Team (Walker Report) that investigated the violent clashes between police and protesters at the convention stated that the police response was characterized by:

 unrestrained and indiscriminate police violence on many occasions, particularly at night.
 That violence was made all the more shocking by the fact that it was often inflicted upon persons who had broken no law, disobeyed no order, made no threat.
 These included peaceful demonstrators, onlookers, and large numbers of residents who were simply passing through, or happened to live in, the areas where confrontations were occurring.

 The Walker Report, "headed by an independent observer from Los Angeles police – concluded that: 'Individual policemen, and lots of them, committed violent acts far in excess of the requisite force for crowd dispersal or arrest.
 To read dispassionately the hundreds of statements describing at firsthand the events of Sunday and Monday nights is to become convinced of the presence of what can only be called a police riot.

 Illinois delegates (including then Mayor Richard J. Daley and his son future mayor Richard M. Daley) react to Senator Abraham Ribicoff's criticism of the Chicago Police.
 Reports differ as to whether the elder Daley shouted, "You faker!" or, "Fuck you, you Jew son of a bitch."

 According to The Guardian, "[a]fter four days and nights of violence, 668 people had been arrested, 425 demonstrators were treated at temporary medical facilities, 200 were treated on the spot, 400 given first aid for tear gas exposure and 110 went to hospital.
 A total of 192 police officers were injured."
+Among the 668 people arrested, men outnumbered women almost eight to one, two-thirds of those arrested were ages 18 to 25, and over half lived within 40 miles of Chicago.

 After the Chicago protests, some demonstrators believed the majority of Americans would side with them over what had happened in Chicago, especially because of police behavior.
 The controversy over the war in Vietnam overshadowed their cause.
 Daley shared he had received 135,000 letters supporting his actions and only 5,000 condemning them.
 Public opinion polls demonstrated that the majority of Americans supported the mayor's tactics.
 It was often commented through the popular media that on that evening, America decided to vote for Richard Nixon.